Arts District, Los Angeles: Transportation

 There are a total of sixteen parking lots scattered around the Arts District.
 As the area became a social hub for city folk, parking became an issue to local residents.
 Public and private lots/structures including on-street parking offer a variety of parking options for visitors.

 In addition, there is a proposal to extend the terminus of the Los Angeles Metro Rail's B Line and D Line, both heavy rail subway lines, to a station in order to give more efficient public transit to the members of the fast-growing community.
 It is currently in the environmental review stage, with a report expected to come out in 2022.

+Furthermore, Phase 2 of the planned Southeast Gateway Line light rail line plans to have two stations in the Arts District: one in the Industrial District on 7th and Alameda (which could be either aerial or underground) and another in Little Tokyo (would be underground; planned to have an out-of-system transfer to the Little Tokyo station on the A & E lines).

+Art and art-related colleges

+The Southern California Institute of Architecture (SCI-Arc) relocated to the Santa Fe Freight Depot, a building originally constructed in 1907.
+The school has become an anchor for the arts district.

+Otis College of Art and Design was originally in the downtown Los Angeles area in Westlake, across the street from MacArthur Park.
+For qualified artists, the college was able to offer faculty positions.
+In 1997, the college moved its main campus to the Westchester area, near the Los Angeles airport.